 In wireless ad-hoc networks communication between nodes takes place over radio channels.
 As long as all nodes use the same frequency band for communication, any node-to-node transmission will add to the level of interference experienced by other users.
 Variations in network size (number of nodes), network density (relative positions of nodes) and traffic per node could have strong influence on interference experienced by mobile nodes throughout the network.

-It is well known that radio channel capacity decreases as the wanted signal carrier power to interference ratio (C/I)decreases1.
+It is well known that radio channel capacity decreases as the wanted signal carrier power to interference ratio (C/I) decreases1.
 Therefore, for performance evaluation of mobile wireless ad-hoc networks, it is important to have good estimates of interference levels.

-To the knowledge of the authors, little work has been carried out so far to provide a mathematical frame work for estimation of the expected values of carrier to interference ratio in wireless ad-hoc networks.
-The IETF working group MANET [1] is concentrating mostly on routing protocols and routing protocols optimization.
-However, in proposed protocols (e.g. [2], [3]) each node acts according to its local traffic without considering possible inference from other nodes or towards other nodes.
-Valuable papers also have been published so far where different routing protocols and different access technologies are compared qua performance, stability and scalability ([4]-[7]).
-However, these comparisons are mostly based on simulations or in some occasions on field trial measurement results; and no mathematical modeling is used.
-Further, in these papers the specific influence of radio interference on network performance is not highlighted.
-In [8] a theoretical study is presented for bandwidth reservation in ad-hoc networks with interference, but carrier to interference ratio and the link between changing network parameters and interference levels is not considered.
+To our knowledge little work has been carried out on the analytic modeling of the expected values of carrier to interference ratio in wireless multi-hop ad-hoc networks.
+Consequently, fundamental properties and limitations of ad-hoc networks, from radio interference point of view, have remained unpublished yet.
+The IETF working group MANET [1] is concentrating mostly on routing protocols and their optimization.
+But in proposed protocols (e.g. [2], [3]) each node acts according to its local traffic without considering possible inference from other nodes or towards other nodes.
+Valuable papers have been published where different routing protocols and different access technologies are compared qua performance, stability and scalability ([4]-[7]).
+However, these comparisons are mostly based on simulations or in some occasions on field trial measurement results.
+Hardly any mathematical modeling is used.
+Simulation results and measurements, although extremely useful, are often limited in scope and fail to provide in depth understanding of system dependencies on varying parameters.